lsimon14/simple-sql-server/README.md

-# sql-server-python-client
+# simple-sql-server
-basic client for connecting to sql server and executiin queries, jobs, and stored procedures
+simple client for connecting to sql server and executing queries, jobs, and stored procedures